wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     (4) A medical practitioner who needs assistance to conduct a medical examination under subsection (1)(a) may call for Police assistance under [section 110C][146].

-    Section 110: substituted, on 1 April 2000, by [section 60][304] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 110: replaced, on 1 April 2000, by [section 60][304] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 110A Power of medical practitioner who issues certificate to sedate when sedation urgently required